CCRAN November 14

 3:15 p.m. – 4:15 p.m.

-The Unique Challenges of Navigating Early Age Onset Cancer: The Importance of Information Sharing and the Role of Patient Groups in Promoting Health Equity
+The Importance of Information Sharing and the Role of Patient Groups in Promoting Health Equity

 Navigating cancer as an early age onset patient can be an incredibly difficult journey.
 Patients from marginalized groups may face additional challenges and isolation throughout their cancer journey and it is imperative that the landscape continually identifies and implements the resources necessary to improve all outcomes.

-following will be addressed in this session::
+following will be addressed in this session:

 • System-level inequities & challenges patients have encountered within their personal cancer care journeys